Best AGM Battery Chargers: Restore Your Vehicle Batteries

 Q: How do I clean the battery terminals?

 A: To properly clean away any sulfuric acid residue from the terminals, use a thick wire brush.
 Once the powder is wiped away, spray the terminals with an anti-corrosion spray to reduce the amount of acid that appears on them.
 Always wait until the spray is dry to connect the battery charger.

-For a strong and successful charge to your battery, consider the NOCO Genius Gen1 AGM Battery Charger.
+For a strong and successful charge to your battery, consider the BMK BLUEMICKEY 12 Volt Portable Battery Charger and Maintainer.
 For a versatile but less expensive option, consider the Battery Tender 12 Volt Automatic Battery Charger.